Matt Vierling Preview, Player Props: Tigers vs. Guardians

-On Friday, Matt Vierling (.273 on-base percentage in past 10 games, 54 points below season-long percentage) and the Detroit Tigers play the Cleveland Guardians, whose starting pitcher will be Gavin Williams.
-First pitch is at 4:10 PM ET.
+The Detroit Tigers and Matt Vierling, who went 0-for-1 last time in action, take on Tanner Bibee and the Cleveland Guardians at Progressive Field, Saturday at 7:10 PM ET.

-In his most recent game, he had two hits (going 2-for-5 with an RBI) against the Twins.
+In his previous game he had a hitless performance (0-for-1) against the Guardians.

 Matt Vierling Game Info & Props vs. the Guardians